SAMtoBAM/stargraph/README.md

 # STEP -1.
 Preprocessing of input assembly data

-To help with building genome-graphs each contig for each assembly needs sample/haplotype information stored in the header <br/>
+To help with building genome-graphs each contig for each assembly it helps if sample information is stored in the header <br/>
-To do this we use the PanSN-specifications (explained in detail [here](https://github.com/pangenome/PanSN-spec)): <br/>
+To do this we can use the PanSN-specifications (explained in detail [here](https://github.com/pangenome/PanSN-spec)): <br/>
 &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp;	[sample_name][delim][haplotype_id][delim][contig/scaffold_name] <br/>
+HOWEVER; we will use a simplified version of this (to help with starfish compatability) where we leave out the (usually in my case) uninformative haplotype information <br/>
-e.g. For a sample/strain called CEA10 of haplotype 1 and a contig called 'CP097570.1' using the "#" separator (recommended as it is rarely used anywhere else in sample names etc): <br/>
+&nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; Therefore just: [sample_name][delim][contig/scaffold_name] e.g. For a sample/strain called CEA10 and a contig called 'CP097570.1' using the "#" separator (recommended as it is rarely used anywhere else in sample names etc): <br/>
-&nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp;	>CEA10#1#CP097570.1  <br/>
+&nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp;	>CEA10#CP097570.1  <br/>
-_Note If you do not have haplotypes just put '1' is this space for all samples_ <br/>
+_Note If you do have haplotypes you can just modify the sample name to show this_ <br/>

-This PanSN-spec naming modification needs to be done for all assemblies in your dataset <br/>
+This PanSN-spec-like naming modification needs to be done for all assemblies in your dataset <br/>
 For assemblies directly downloaded from NCBI, the trailing information (e.g. 'Aspergillus fumigatus CEA10 chromosome 8') after the contig accession can be left as is and will be ignored (due to the space seperation from the contig name) <br/>

-Following this you need to create a txt file (e.g.  _assemblies_panSN.txt_) containing one path per line to each of the PanSN-spec renamed assemblies <br/>
+Following this you need to create a txt file (e.g.  _assemblies_panSN.txt_) containing one path per line to each of the PanSN-spec-like renamed assemblies <br/>
 And voila, the primary input required for ```stargraph``` is ready. <br/>
 Feed this _assemblies_panSN.txt_ file to ```stargraph```; input parameter ```-a | --assemblies```.